valerio-vaccaro/SpritzQuiz/README.md

 - Input validation is performed, but always validate user input on the server side.
 - Username normalization prevents duplicate entries with different casing/spacing.
 - Each user can only answer once per quiz (enforced at database level).
+- **PIN Security**:
+  - PINs are hashed using SHA256 before storage - original PINs are never stored
+  - PINs are visible during entry but never displayed after quiz creation
+  - Game PIN controls who can participate in quizzes
+  - Stop PIN controls who can manually stop quizzes
+  - Always use strong PINs and share them securely

 ## License